Axobot-org/Axobot/docs/moderator.rst

 *Not a command, but a server option.*

-This option allows you to moderate the entry of your server, with several levels of security.
+This option allows you to automatically moderate the newcomers and chat activity in your server, with several levels of security.
 You can enable it with the :code:`/config set anti_raid` command followed by the level you want.

+For your server safety, Axobot will look at three things: the account creation date of newcomers, the spam of users mentions, and the spam of Discord server invitations.

 Here is the list of levels: